-In recent years, the IRS began increasing identity theft identification efforts following an increase of fraudulently filed tax returns.
-As part of these efforts to decrease fraud, the IRS is now sending select taxpayers a Letter asking for identity verification.
+In recent years, the internal revenue service began increasing identity theft identification efforts following an increase of fraudulently-filed tax returns.
+As part of these efforts to decrease fraud, the IRS is now sending select taxpayers a letter asking for identity verification.

 The IRS may choose to validate a taxpayer’s identity if:

 - The return arrived much earlier than the taxpayers returns from previous years.

 - There has been a change of mailing address on the income tax return.

 - There has been a change in the number of dependents claimed.